S4CBS/simple_browser/README.md

-Browser created with Python.

-# Browser
+# About Browser

-Custom Browser is a lightweight and customizable web browser developed using PyQt5 and PyQtWebEngine.
+Simple_Browser is a lightweight and customizable web browser developed using PyQt5 and PyQtWebEngine.
 It offers a straightforward user interface with essential features for seamless web browsing.

 ## Key Features